 A simple analysis based on fundamental physics seems to suggest that nature sets a limit on

-how big animals can grow and still remain viable.
-This, in fact, refers
+how big animals can grow and still remain viable on some hypothetically existing planet

-to the weight of a creature rather than its sheer size which leads to
+This in fact refers to the weight of a creature rather than its sheer size,

-an inescapable conclusion that despite their size these animals must have
+which leads to an inescapable conclusion that despite their size, the dinosaurs

-weighed no more than the corresponding big animals alive today.
+must have weighed no more than the their function-corresponding animals alive today